Settings

 Enable bots in Axolo

-By default, Axolo won't:
+By default, Axolo will:

 But you can enable bots to act as normal users with this setting.